luis-caldas/boot-gta4xlwifi/README.md

 # Warning

-This is untested and therefore will undoubtedly brick your device
+This script has the ability to hard brick your device

-The proper file format for the pictures still needs to be found
+Be sure that all images inside the archive are stripped of all exif data and baselined

 ### Location